NoctenKnight/NoctenKnight/README.md

 ### 🧍 About Me

-- 🧠 Building hybrid AI agents that whisper in code.
+- 🌑 Operating from the dark.
-- 🕶 13 y/o builder — a ghost in the system.
+- 🤷‍♂️ 13 y/o builder — a ghost in the system.
 - ⚙ Modular.
 Silent.
-Works offline.
-- 🕳 My code reflects solitude.
-Cold.
-Controlled.
-Minimalist by nature.
+- 🕳️ Believe in persence withou spotlight.
+Execution > Attention

 ---